-Cranberry sauce or jelly whichever your preference is the epitomy of Thanksgiving.
-Without it the table is not ready, if not served someone will inevitably ask for it.
+Cranberry sauce or jelly whichever your preference is the epitome of Thanksgiving.
+Without it, the table is just not ready, and if not served on Thanksgiving someone will inevitably ask for it.

 Why do we love it so?
 Possibly the high sugar content in store bought kinds is my guess.

 Will it taste just as good without the refined sugar in it you wonder?

 With a slight hint of orange zesty-ness and perfectly sweetened with orange flavored stevia you won’t have anyone asking if it’s healthy.
 If you don’t have orange flavored stevia on hand, use plain stevia or even lemon would work.